Novemberman90/villa_jolo/README.md

-We have developed a website for a property management company that rents out a seaside villa in Cyprus.
+We have developed a website for a property management company that rents out a seaside villa in Cyprus Model PSD
-PSD layout
 Technologies: HTML, SCSS, JQ, Gulp

 PM / Tean lead - https://github.com/Dima-Sd